 For example, I own a site that’s 100% monetized with CPA.
 Most of the affiliate links are either contextual links or integrated into the site’s design.

 Despite the lack of obvious advertising, the site has a 26.4% CTR.

-If I had that kind of CTR with Adsense I’d probably get my account banned!
+(If I had that kind of CTR with Adsense, Google would probably ban my account!)

 Big Brand CPA #1: MoneySupermarket.com